 Impact Fund Statement on the Southern Poverty Law Center

 WASHINGTON, D.C. – On Tuesday, April 21, U.S. Department of Justice officials announced an indictment against the Southern Poverty Law Center (SPLC).
-SPLC is known for its lawsuits against white supremacist groups such as the Klu Klux Klan, as well as its cataloguing of hate groups and extremist organizations.
+For over 50 years, the SPLC has led civil rights advocacy and activism in the South, including through legal challenges to the actions of white supremacist groups such as the Klu Klux Klan and by maintaining its Hate Map, which tracks hate groups and extremist organizations.

 In response, Impact Fund Executive Director Lindsay Nako issued the following statement:

 “Yet again, the Trump administration has weaponized the Justice Department to attack its critics.
-While the SPLC’s mission to strengthen civil rights and combat racism may be in opposition to the administration’s values, targeting an organization in this way is a blatant abuse of power.
+Targeting the SPLC in this way is a blatant abuse of power.

 The Impact Fund stands with the Southern Poverty Law Center, and we urge all Americans to do the same.”